-Collection: USFWS staff will collect San Marcos salamanders biannually from below Spring Lake dam and with SCUBA teams in Spring Lake (Table 5).
-Staff will check the drift net on Diversion Springs routinely and keep specimens from this location as space in quarantine and need allows.
+Collection: USFWS staff will collect San Marcos salamanders in the Spring and Fall, avoiding breeding season and the hot summer months, from Hotel Springs, below Spring Lake dam (Eastern Spillway) and with SCUBA teams in Spring Lake (Table 5).
+Staff will check the drift net on Diversion Springs routinely and keep specimens from this location as need allows.
 We will avoid collections close to the HCP Biological Monitoring Program assessment events.
 Staff will transport all specimens alive and maintain these in the SMARC and UNFH refugia.

 As part of quarantine procedures, USFWS staff will swab San Marcos Salamanders for disease testing.
-If they are too small to be swabbed, then we will do a representative batch swab of group housed salamanders once they are large enough to be safely swabbed.
+If they are too small to be swabbed, we will do a representative batch swab of group housed salamanders once they are large enough to be safely swabbed.
 USFWS staff will process these samples at SMARC or other facility to screen for Bd and Bsal prior to specimen incorporation into the general refugia population.
 Staff will retain duplicate swabs in case further testing is warranted.
 Chytrid testing will occur in batches where groups of five swabs will be pooled for analysis.
 Staff will hold all salamanders in quarantine for at least 30 days and until test results have returned.
 Positive testing for Bsal will be treated more cautiously as it has not yet been documented in North America.